hyperledger/besu-docs/docs/Tutorials/Kubernetes/Create-Cluster.md

 ### Azure Kubernetes Service

-[Azure Kubernetes Service (AKS)](https://azure.microsoft.com/en-au/services/kubernetes-service/) is also a popular cloud platform that you can use to deploy Besu.
+[Azure Kubernetes Service (AKS)](https://azure.microsoft.com/en-us/services/kubernetes-service/) is another popular cloud platform that you can use to deploy Besu.
 To create a cluster in Azure, you must install the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) and have admin rights on your Azure subscription to enable some preview features on AKS.